kaaori/DynamicBonesStudio/README.md

 # DynamicBonesStudio
-A useful tool for quickly setting up and manipulating dynamic bones with VRChat Avatars
+A useful tool for quickly setting up and manipulating dynamic bones for Unity characters
 # Required unity assets
 * Dynamic Bone (ver>=1.2.0 )

 # Getting started / How to use;
 1. Open the Dynamic Bones Studio editor window.
 (Window -> Dynamic Bones Studio)
 2. Add your avatar to the specified field, and correct the automatically-found hair root bone, if neccessary.
-3. Click "Try and find common accessories" to attempt to find commonly named accessories of MMD models (skirts/tails/ears etc)
+3. Click "Try and find common accessories" to attempt to find accessories configured in the .ini file
 4. Click apply dynamic bones and confirm!

 # Studio tab;